 Archaeological investigations have uncovered dozens of Wendat sites located along the tributaries of the Credit, Humber, Don, and Rouge-Duffins rivers.
 These sites demonstrate Wendat inhabitation of the area until the end of the 16th century.
 The remains of a large Huron-Wendat village are situated on the east bank of the Black Creek, north of Finch Avenue, between Jane and Keele streets.
-Inhabited around the late-fifteenth to mid-sixteenth century, the site is thought to have been created during the period when the Huron-Wendat confederacy was forming and when ancestral
+Inhabited around the late-fifteenth to mid-sixteenth century, the site is thought to have been created during the period when the Huron-Wendat confederacy was forming and when ancestral Wendat villages were being relocated northward from Lake Ontario towards Wendake.7

-5 Mississaugas of the Credit, "The History of Mississaugas of the New Credit First Nation."
+6 Mississaugas of the Credit, "The History of Mississaugas of the New Credit First Nation."
 ND.